nakeeon/FastAPI-ORM-Manager/README.md

 It is also has async methods, simple add `async_` to a method name, e.g. `async_create`, `async_delete` etc.

-`Manager` can accept either an SQLAlchemy model instance or a pydantic model.
+`Manager` can accept either an SQLAlchemy model instance or a pydantic model instance.

 ```python
 from fastapi_manager import Manager